kklibo/p007-python-game/README.md

-# 3D Cube Spinner
+# 3D Spaceship Game

-A simple web application written in Python (Flask) that displays a 3D cube that can be rotated using arrow keys.
+A web application written in Python (Flask) that displays a 3D spaceship in a circular arena that can be controlled using arrow keys.

 ## Live Demo